 Aquatic Park’s lagoons look peaceful, but like most human-created lagoons, they undergo quick changes that can devastate plant and animals and disturb visitors’ enjoyment.
-Things may be made worse by freater storms and droughts and other climate-related changes, along with the gradual filling of the lagoons by polluted runoff from much of Berkeley.
+Climate-related changes including more-severe storms and droughts, as well as gradual filling of the lagoons by polluted runoff from much of Berkeley, may increase the problems,.

-Inadequate circulation and exchange with Bay waters have been problems almost since the park was created during the 1930s — as an afterthought to building a highway to the Bay Bridge.
-In the 1950s and 1960s, Berkeley came close to letting the lagoons be filled for industrial expansion.
 As environmental awareness grew, pollution, smells, algae, and repeated die-offs led to increasingly expensive studies, all recommending reducing polluted runoff from the city and improving circulation and exchange.
-None of these studies led to significant action.
-Meanwhile, the city failed to maintain the pipes connecting lagoons and Bay.
+None of these studies led to significant action, and the pipes went uncleaned.

 By 2020, invasive Australian tube worms (Ficopomatus enigmaticus) had all but blocked the tide tubes between the Bay and the main lagoon.
 The city used bond funds meant for capital improvements to clean the main tide gates and tubes, restoring some rise and fall of tides.